morinted/art_of_chording/docs/multistroke/prefixes-and-suffixes.md

 Using steno will require you to be aware of the lines between the root word and its prefixes and suffixes.

-## Single-stroke Prefixes and Suffixes
+## Single-stroke prefixes and suffixes

 We've already encountered prefixes and suffixes in our writing in this textbook.
 Many of the compound sounds are actually ways to cram prefixes and suffixes into a single stroke.
 For example, `ARPBD` for "around".
 It is the prefix **a^** with the root word **round**.